ictsolved/email-read-status/ReadMe.md

    npx prisma migrate dev
    ```

-4. **Configure Environment Variables**
+4. **Configure Environment Variables**:

-   Create a `.env` file in the root directory and configure the database URL:
+   Create a `.env` file in the root directory and configure the following settings:

    ```env
    PORT=3000